HyperSpace – HyperEntanglement in Space

 Work performed and main achievements:

-With the end of the first year, 4 milestones were successfully reached.
+Reaching the half-time of the project, 4 milestones were successfully reached.
 A report on the mission requirements was finalized including the specification of satellite-compatible sources.
 A realistic noise-model was developed.
 For more information on „How to harness high-dimensional temporal entanglement, using limited interferometry setups“ please read the paper at https://arxiv.org/abs/2308.04422.

 Bringing high-dimensional photonic entanglement a step forward, a record certification of discretized frequency entanglement, combined with a novel approach for certification that is both highly efficient and nonlocally implementable was achieved within the framework of HyperSpace: „High-Dimensional Entanglement for Quantum Communication in the Frequency Domain“ (https://doi.org/10.1002/lpor.202201010).